Crochet Earrings: 15 Design Ideas + a Free 20-Minute Pattern

 2. Granny Square Earrings

 Miniature granny squares make absolutely adorable earrings.
 Follow the first two rounds of a standard granny square pattern using our granny square tutorial, but stop at round two for a tiny 1.5-inch square.
 Use bright contrasting colors for the center and borders.
 Attach a jump ring to one corner and connect to a fishhook wire.
-These are perfect for casual wear and pair beautifully with boho outfits.
+These work well for casual wear and pair beautifully with boho outfits.

 3. Crochet Hoop Earrings